-Implications of Being a Foreign Private Issuer and a Controlled Company corporate governance standards of NYSE applicable to U.S. domestic companies.
+Implications of Being a Foreign Private Issuer and a Controlled Company

+We are a foreign private issuer within the meaning of the rules under the Exchange Act and, as such, we are permitted to follow the corporate governance practices of our home country, the Cayman Islands, in lieu of the corporate governance standards of NYSE applicable to U.S. domestic companies.
 For example, we are not required to have a majority of the board consisting of independent directors nor have a compensation committee or a nominating and corporate governance committee consisting entirely of independent directors.
 We intend to continue to follow our home country's corporate governance practices as long as we remain a foreign private issuer.
 As a result, you may not have the same protection afforded to shareholders of U.S. domestic companies that are subject to NYSE corporate governance requirements.
 As a foreign private issuer, we are also subject to reduced disclosure requirements and are exempt from certain provisions of the U.S. securities rules and regulations applicable to U.S. domestic issuers such as the rules regulating solicitation of proxies and certain insider reporting and short-swing profit rules.